megpatakota/customer_data_analysis/PRESENTATION_SLIDES.md

 - Color-coded visualization highlights risk periods (red) and growth periods (green)
 - Need to monitor next month closely to confirm if this is a trend or temporary dip
 - Workflow-level analysis shows declines concentrated in archived workflows (may be intentional phase-out)
+- Workflows with >20% decline between last two months are flagged (declines concentrated in [ARCHIVED] workflows)

 ---